evandagrift/codexroyale.com/README.md

 * ### POST://Users/Login
 ###### [AllowAnonymous] (POST with User JSON in Body)
-**Only Include Username and Password**, if the username and password is correct it returns the user with relevant data including the user token for access to the API
+**Only Include Username and Password**, if the username and password are correct, returns the user with relevant data including the user token for access to the API

 * ### GET://Users
 ###### [AdminOnly] (GET)